 „Everyone decides intuitively on the instrument whose pitch and sound colour makes one’s inner string vibrate…“

-She has won international prizes and founded the Frankfurt Double Bass Quartet during her studies in Frankfurt and Geneva with Günter Klaus and Franco Petracchi .
+Christine Hoock completed her studies in Frankfurt and Geneva, with Günter Klaus and Franco Petracchi respectively, with distinction.

-Christine is president of the International Johann Matthias Sperger Society for Double Bass and artistic director of the International Rhodius Academy for Double Bass at Schloss Namedy.
+In addition to concert tours, masterclasses and jury work, Christine Hoock is active as a mentor in the international music scene.
+She is the president of the International J.M.
+Sperger- Society for Double Bass, as well as founder and artistic director of the International Rhodius Academy for Double Bass at Burg Namedy Castle.

-She plays an English instrument dating from 1848 made by William Tarr.
+Christine Hoock plays an English instrument by William Tarr from 1848.